The tempered disk and the tempered cohomology: The derived analytic spectrum of an ind-Banach ring

-The topological space $\goth{S}(R[t_1,\dots,t_d])$ is huge and it is unreasonable to expect to describe it in its entirety.
-Thus, we limit ourselves to identifying some open subsets of $\mathbf{A}^1_{R}$.
-To do so we want to use the criterion of \cite[Section 5]{BassatMuk}.
-We will summarize it below for the reader's convenience.
+The topological space underlying $\A_R^d$ is very large and it is unreasonable to expect a complete description of it.
+Thus, we limit ourselves to identifying some families of open subsets of $\mathbf{A}^1_{R}$.
+To do so, we use a criterion used in \cite[Section 5]{BassatMuk} to identify when a morphism is a homotopy epimorphism.
+We recall it for the reader's convenience.

-Let $(\sf{C},\botimes)$ be closed symmetric monoidal quasi-abelian category with enough flat projective objects.
-Let $X\in\sf{C}$.
+Let $(\sf{C},\botimes)$ be closed symmetric monoidal quasi-abelian category with enough flat projective objects, and let $X\in\sf{C}$.
 Recall that an \emph{element} of $X$ is a morphism $1\rightarrow X$ form the unit object.
 In the classical category of modules over a ring this notion coincides with the notion of an element of the underlying set.
 So, we will write $x\in X$ to say that $x$ is an element of $X$. \begin{dfn} Let $A\in\sf{Comm}(\sf{C})$, and let $a$ be an element of $A$.
 The \emph{diagonal Koszul resolution} of $A$, denoted by $K_A$, is the complex